shantanudeshp/personal-site/_posts/2025-09-20-building-ai-agents.md

 ---
 layout: post
-title: "Building AI Agents (Smith and Co.)"
+title: "Building AI Agents"
 date: 2025-09-20
+tags: [work]
 ---

 This summer, I had the opportunity to intern at [QuinStreet Inc](https://www.quinstreet.com/){:target="_blank"} (NASDAQ: QNST), where I worked on a common challenge in customer service: creating a smarter, more helpful chatbot.
 As a statistician, building this system meant diving deep into software engineering principles: system design, performance handling, API integration, and working with existing production systems.